aspose-cells/Aspose.Cells-Doc-md/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 22.7

+* Support to export html to a single file with page header/footer
+* Support to get absolute position and size of Range(in points)

 ## Aspose.Cells for .NET 22.6

 * Improvement for calculating and tracing formulas with formula calculation chain